nickjoven/intro-to-react/README.md

 6. Change events in the Search.js input invoke the setSearchTerm function which means we will re-render the page, affecting the displayed plants since the array that is passed down to PlantList is filtered by searchTerm.

 Yuck.

+### Day 9 ish

+Code challenge over.
+Let's talk about react from the ground up.